gideonMCove/u4_lesson_django_REST_API/README.md

 $ pipenv install djangorestframework
 ```

+NOTE : If you needed any different Install commands in the Intro lesson (Pip or Sudo Apt vs. Pipenv, use those again today!)

 Also, add it to your `INSTALLED_APPS` list in your `settings.py` so that you can
 use it within your project.